We love eating salad. We just don’t like making salad.

 When ready to eat, bring the vinaigrette to room temperature and shake up.

-Take out the amount of slaw that you would like to eat and place it in a large mixing bowl.
+A good half hour before you want to serve this slaw, take out the amount of slaw ingredients that you would like to eat and place it in a large mixing bowl.

 Garnish with seeds or nuts etc.